tonethar/IGME-330-Master/notes/firebase-1.md

 ### II-G. Verify

-- You should now have create an empty Realtime Databse
+- You should now have created an empty *Realtime Database*

 ![screenshot](_images/firebase-7.jpg)